obi-0/docker-php-todo/README.md

             }
         }

         stage('Remove Unused docker image') {
             steps{
                 sh "docker rmi $registry:$BUILD_NUMBER"
             }
         }
     }
 }
 ```

-- Create a Multibranch Pipeline using Blue Ocean.
+- Create a  Pipeline using Blue Ocean.

 - If you run a build, the pipeline will fail because we have not configured our dockerhub
 (registryCredential) in jenkins.